top of page

 “The first — and most powerful — step is acceptance,” I said.

-“For a long time I fought against my mental health challenges.
+“For a long time, I fought against my mental health challenges.
 I thought having Bipolar, Anxiety and everything else meant something was wrong with me.”

 “But everything changed when I realized something important: when you stop fighting yourself, you finally have the energy to start moving forward.”

-“And that’s when you begin to build your Warrior power — when you realize YOU are in charge, NOT your challenges.”
+“And that’s when you begin to build your Warrior powerwhen you realize YOU are in charge, NOT your challenges.

 Pooh’s Friends’ Takeaways:

+Piglet raised a trembling paw.
 “I think I can try that.
-Instead of worrying that my worries make me weak, I can accept that I worry a lot — and focus on what I can do about it.”
+Instead of worrying that my worries make me weak, I can accept that I worry a lot — and then choose what to do next.”

 Eeyore nodded slowly, his tail swishing.

 “When life throws challenges your way and emotions start to spiral, you don’t have to freeze or fall apart.
-As a Mental Health Warrior, you have tools — and using them is what turns a tough moment into forward progress.
+As a Mental Health Warrior, you have tools — and using them is what turns a tough moment into forward progress.”

 I paused for a moment.